Alex Hitchcock/Tom Barford Quartet

 The second set’s jazz standard, the Hank Mobley hard bop classic This I Dig of You, featured some storming solos from both saxophonists which displayed their fluency and virtuosity, followed by them both trading some impressive eight-bar phrases with James Maddren.

 Tom Barford’s compositional abilities are remarkably mature for his age, as his original The Highly-Strung Trapeze Artist proved.
-Opening with a repeated bass line from Tom Farmer, the juxtaposing lines from both saxophones built up the intensity to create a memorable and atmospheric piece.
+Opening with a repeated bass line from Ferg Ireland, the juxtaposing lines from both saxophones built up the intensity to create a memorable and atmospheric piece.

 The winner of last year’s Kenny Wheeler Prize at the Royal Academy of Music, Tom Barford has recently recorded an album for Edition to be released in August.
 He’s certainly one to watch.

 Alex Hitchcock, tenor saxophone; Tom Barford, tenor and soprano saxophone; Fergus Ireland, double bass; James Maddren, drums.